 b.
 Business and Marketing

-As the Spanish-speaking population increases, businesses are actively using Spanish as a marketing tool.
-This plays a crucial role in enhancing the accessibility of products and services and strengthening communication with diverse consumer groups.
+As the Spanish-speaking population grows, businesses are actively using Spanish as a marketing tool.
+This enhances product and service accessibility and plays a crucial role in strengthening communication with diverse consumer groups.

 c.
 Social Integration

-Spanish continues to play an important role in Texas, and its usage is expected to expand further in the future.
-In Texas, where diverse cultures and languages coexist, Spanish will remain a vital element driving the harmony and development of a multicultural society.
+Spanish continues to play an important role in Texas, and its usage is expected to expand further.
+In Texas, where various cultures and languages coexist, Spanish will remain a vital element driving the harmony and development of a multicultural society.